-Whistler and Blackcomb Mountains boast hiking trails with incredible views.
+Whistler village is at the foot of Whistler and Blackcomb Mountains, each boasting alpine hiking trails with incredible views, easily accessible by gondola.
 Choose from short, family friendly strolls on wide paths to more advanced hikes to lakes, glaciers and alpine meadows.
 Keep your eyes open for chipmunks and marmots, and make sure you keep a camera handy for capturing the rugged mountain vistas.

-Whistler is the perfect place to stay while you explore the Coast Mountains on foot.
+The other mountains around Whistler are home to hiking trails of varying lenght and difficulty, making Whistler the perfect place to stay while you explore the Coast Mountains on foot.
 Visit the spectacular waterfalls and ancient forests on short half day excursions and take on longer, multi day treks through glaciated valleys.